Hostinger vs Raff: Pricing, Performance, and VPS Fit

 When you should choose Hostinger over Raff

-- You need disk-IOPS-bound performance — local NVMe is 24% faster on 4k IOPS and 2.2× faster on 64k IOPS in fio's async direct mode.
-For database tiers, search indexes, and small-block synchronous I/O workloads, Hostinger is architecturally favored.
+- You need disk-IOPS-bound performance — local NVMe is faster on 4k IOPS and 64k IOPS in the benchmark data.

-- You need a European, Asian, or South American region today — Hostinger lists VPS data centers across four continents; Raff currently operates from Vint Hill, Virginia (US East) with expansion planned but not announced.
+- You need a European, Asian, or South American region today — Hostinger lists VPS data centers across four continents; Raff currently operates from Vint Hill, Virginia.

-- You need a large pre-built template catalog — Hostinger's hPanel offers application and panel templates (WordPress, CyberPanel, Plesk, AI-assisted setup) that reduce time-to-deploy for templated stacks.
+- You need a large pre-built template catalog — Hostinger's hPanel offers application and panel templates such as WordPress, CyberPanel, Plesk, and AI-assisted setup.

 - You value a longer money-back guarantee — 30 days on Hostinger versus 14 days on Raff.

-- You're comfortable paying 24 months upfront — Hostinger's promotional pricing requires a 24-month upfront commitment to reach $8.99/month on KVM 2, the rate at which the pricing gap to Raff narrows.
+- You are comfortable paying long-term upfront — Hostinger's promotional pricing requires a long upfront commitment to reach the advertised promo rates.

 When you should choose Raff over Hostinger

-- Unmetered bandwidth removes overage anxiety — no caps and no egress fees on every Raff tier.
-Hostinger meters at 8–32 TB by plan with account-managed overage handling.
+- Unmetered bandwidth removes overage anxiety — no per-GB egress billing on Raff VM plans.
+Hostinger meters at 8-32 TB by plan.

-- Memory-bound workloads benefit from 2.5× faster memory write — Redis, Memcached, in-memory caches, session stores, queue workers, and API services that depend on memory bandwidth see real-application throughput improvement at identical CPU specs.
+- Memory-bound workloads benefit from faster memory write — Redis, Memcached, in-memory caches, session stores, queue workers, and API services that depend on memory bandwidth benefit from Raff's benchmark profile.

 - You want platform context backed by 10,000+ production VMs — Raff Technologies has 10,000+ VMs running today and a 4.5/5 Trustpilot rating across 14 verified reviews, with publicly registered ASN AS402429.